A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 Materials for Making a "Stained Glass" Polymer Clay Pendant

-- a necklace chain or cord of your choise
+- A necklace chain or cord of your choice.

-- (optional) ceramic tools if you have them, but not necessary
+- (Optional) Ceramic tools if you have them, but they're not necessary.

 A Note About My Materials